• Skip to primary navigation

 Instructions

-• Snap them.
+• Wash and snap them.
 Where they break, they break.
-You can't really snap them at the wrong place.
+You can’t really snap them at the wrong place.
 They break where the asparagus gets woody and hard.
 Discard the bottom or use them in veggie stock.
 If you feel that the end of the asparagus is still thick after snapping, you can peel the bottom inch or two with a vegetable peeler.

 • Pre-cook them in salted water for a couple of minutes until fork tender.
 They don't need to be completely done and soft as you continue cooking them in the frying pan.
 We like them a bit crunchy.